MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Experimental Details

-In this section, at first, we are going to present the datasets that we used for our experiments and then the experimental configuration of the models we used.
-We also present the accuracy of the proposed model on the selected datasets and the comparison results with the state-of-the-art algorithms.
+In this section, first, we are going to discuss the datasets that we used for our experiments, and then the experimental configuration of the models we used.
+We also present the accuracies of the proposed framework on the mentioned datasets and compare them with the state-of-the-art algorithms.